StochasticHoldings/Bloccit/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-## Bloccit: a Reddit replica to teach the fundamentals of web development and Rails.
+## Bloccit: a Reddit replica to teach the fundamentals of web development and Rails..

 Things you may want to cover: